celso/c64/README.md

 You can [read above][#sid-songs] for more information on SID and SID files.

-Playing a SID music in Kick Assembler has 3 parts:
+Playing a SID music in Kick Assembler has three parts:

 1. You use [LoadSid()][24] to import the .sid file
 2. You call music.init at start-up.